Heropack-Hotline/fiskheroes-documentation/docs/2.4.0/texture/giving_your_suit_a_texture.md

 +++
-title = 'Giving Your Suit a Texture' linkTitle = 'Giving Your Suit a Texture' description = 'Getting started with the Plume theme.' weight = 0 draft = false
+title = 'Giving Your Suit a Texture' linkTitle = 'Giving Your Suit a Texture' description = 'Arguably the most important part of making a suit is giving it a skin.' weight = 0 draft = false
 +++